 My cousin, Josh, and his family recently took a day trip from OKC to visit Great Salt Plains State Park and shared these great photos with me!
 You can find more of their fun family adventures over on their blog, Us Living Life!

 We visited Pawhuska, Oklahoma last spring on our way home from New Life Ranch.
-It’s less than 2 1/2 hours from OKC, but you may want to start your day early if you want to shop and eat at The Mercantile, explore Pawhuska, eat again at Ree Drummond’s P-Town Pizza, and drive out to The Lodge (where The Pioneer Woman is filmed).
+It’s less than 2 1/2 hours from OKC, but you may want to start your day early if you want to shop and eat at The Mercantile, explore Pawhuska, eat again at Ree Drummond’s P-Town Pizza, have dessert at Charlie’s Sweet Shop, and drive out to The Lodge (where The Pioneer Woman is filmed).

 The Gathering Place in Tulsa is one of the most popular new venues in Oklahoma!
 It’s a public riverfront park that is a destination all by itself.
 Your kids can play on the giant structures.
 You can picnic on the lawn while taking in a concert.
 There are sports courts, a skate park, bike and jogging trails.
 You’ll find local art and educational experiences throughout the park.